 - 4 senior public prosecutor’s offices (Oberstaatsanwaltschaften),

-There are 27 prisons to enforce court sentences.
+There are 27 prisons to enforce sentences of imprisonment.

 Disputes are assigned at first instance to either the district courts or the regional courts.
 In civil cases the court with jurisdiction is determined essentially by the nature of the dispute (Eigenzuständigkeit); for all other matters it is determined by the value of the claim in dispute (Wertzuständigkeit).
 The nature of the case always takes precedence over the value criterion.